What is H2S ?

 Thus, after the anaerobic digestion process, the sulfur compounds present in the inlet stream leave the reactor through the biogas as H2S.
 Typically the H2S in the biogas will be in the range from 0.1% to 3.0% (1,000-30,000 ppm).

-Please contact us if you need an efficient solution for desulfurization of biogas.
-We can help you for any biogas flow and H2S load and no matter if your project is greenfield or refurbishment of an existing plant.
-We will be happy to share our experience with you.
-Together, we will find the optimal solution for your biogas plant.
+Please contact us if you need an efficient solution for desulfurization or methanation of biogas or CO2.
+We can help you for any flow of biogas or CO2 flow and H2S load no matter if your project is greenfield or refurbishment of an existing plant.
+We will be happy to share our experience with you and find an optimal solution for your needs.

 Ho Vooi Toc